All Episodes

 Anyway, Ari Fleischer's with us, former White House press secretary.

-He had a massive best seller that just came out a couple of weeks ago.
+He had a massive bestseller that just came out a couple of weeks ago.

-Uh anyway, he's with us now, sir.
+Anyway, he's with us now.

 I'm great, Sean.